huijiewei/resolid-react-router-hono/README.md

 [简体中文](README.zh_CN.md)

-Resolid Remix extension package, mainly some plug-ins to enhance Remix and needs to be used with Vite
+Resolid React-Router extension package, mainly some plug-ins to enhance React-Router and needs to be used with Vite

 ## Feature